andy0530/task-aware-robotic-perception/docs/working_doc.md

 ## 1. Project Motivation

-Modern robotic systems struggle less with motion and more with **understanding what matters in a scene**.
+Modern robotic systems struggle less wTith motion and more with **understanding what matters in a scene**.
 This project explores a perception-first robotics pipeline where vision and language guide task execution, rather than hard-coded object lists.